SheetJS/sheetjs/README.md

 "0" character is the widest).
 The internal width must be an integer multiple of the the width divided by 256.
 ECMA-376 describes a formula for converting between pixels and the internal width.
 This represents a hybrid approach.

+Read functions attempt to populate all three properties.
+Write functions will try to cycle specified values to the desired type.
+In order to avoid potential conflicts, manipulation should delete the other properties first.
+For example, when changing the pixel width, delete the `wch` and `width` properties.
 </details>

 <details>